bnediction/reprogramming-with-bonesis/paper.md

 It should be noted that the candidate combinations of perturbations are computed solely based on the Boolean dynamics, and do not account for experimental feasibility, e.g., in the scope of models of biological systems.
 Future work may consider optimization or prioritization of perturbations based on such extra information.
-Currently, *BoNesis* enables specifying components which must not be perturbed (`exclude` option for the `Some` object, or `--exclude` for the command line, taking a list of components which should be excluded from the candidate perturbations).
+Currently, *BoNesis* enables specifying uncontrollable components which must not be perturbed (`exclude` option for the `Some` object, or `--exclude` for the command line, taking a list of components which should be excluded from the candidate perturbations).

 We considered for problems, referred to as P1, P2, P3, P4, where P1-P2 relate to the reprogramming of fixed points, and P3-P4 to the reprogramming of MP attractors (i.e., minimal trap spaces).
 The computational complexity of P1-P2 allows an efficient implementation using Answer-Set Programming (ASP), whereas the one of P3-P4 necessitate working around complementary solution to fit into the expressiveness of ASP, limiting their scalability.
 Future work may explore alternative implementations using different logic frameworks.